Whether you see it as a threat or an opportunity, MRO procurement is changing, and success for your organisation will depend on how it adapts

 “In terms of MRO procurement, teams are challenged to think outside the box for different solutions,” she adds.
 “There is a need for the procurement function in an organisation to be more of an innovative, creative, solution-finding department rather than just controlling spending.”

-"The best approach for companies is to benchmark themselves against other organisations; to talk to them and learn what they are doing"Mike England, President EMEA, RS
+"The best approach for companies is to benchmark themselves against other organisations; to talk to them and learn what they are doing"Peter Malpas, President for EMEA, RS Components

 The practical approach